dkundel/about-me/README.md

 ## 👨‍💻 Biography

-Dominik leads Product for the Special Projects organization at Twilio.
-His team builds next gen prototypes and iterates quickly to help craft the long term product vision.
-Recently they've been exploring the possibilities of bringing together communications and customer data through Artificial Intelligence.
+Dominik leads Product and Design for the Emerging Tech & Innovation organization at Twilio.
+His team builds next gen prototypes and iterates quickly to help craft the long term product vision and explore the impact of autonomous agents & AGI on customer engagement.
 Deeply passionate about the Developer Experience, he’s a JavaScript enthusiast who’s integrated it into everything from CLIs to [coffee machines](https://dkundel.com/blog/how-we-hacked-our-coffee-machine-with-javascript/).
 Catch his tweets [@dkundel](https://twitter.com/dkundel) and his side ventures in [cocktails, food and photography](https://instagram.com/cocktail.and.code).

 ### 🎤 Examples of Previous Talks